seqeralabs/docs/multiqc_docs/modules/rseqc.md

 - `read_gc`
 - `tin`

-You can choose to hide sections of RSeQC output and customise their order.
+You can choose to hide sections of RSeQC output and customize their order.
-To do this, add and customise the following to your MultiQC config file:
+To do this, add and customize the following to your MultiQC config file:

 ```yaml
 rseqc_sections: